cayesoneira/miniTRASGO-documentation/docs/tasks/to-understand.md

 ## Questions that Alberto answered
 - What is the criteria to choose of the two charges to make the charge diagram?
 Se hace la media.
 - Can we obtain physical information of the charge diagram?
 It is there because of control and because we can.
+- What are those edges and accepted points in the rate vs. time diagram?
+The *accepted* are the triggers that actually gave a measure that is registered on the file.
+The *edges* are those triggers that were *triggered* during the dead time of the detector, i.e. too close to other trigger so it cannot be registered into the files.
+The *asserted* is something we have to see.
 - If there are several charges in the same layer, strip and event we choose the bigger one?
 YES, this makes sense when there is a huge particle that leaves charge in several strips next to each other: we could say then that the particle was most likely in the strip where it left the most charge.
 Hans wants to do multiparticle detection, but it is complex...
 - Why is the XY charge diagram uniform if the XY counts diagram is not?
 (We know you explained this before but...)
 It is the mean charge of a series of events, so it should be uniform.
 - The charge diagrams in the PDF are the same but with different scales?
 YES